 Changes in the Air

 My first spring at WOND things changed.
-I married Vene Cipriotti, my beloved girl friend from Temple, from which she had just graduated, even though I hadn’t yet.
-We had met when performing in plays although she was a journalism major with ambitions of being a writer.
-Given that she had considerable typing skill already she found a job as a secretary working at The Steel Pier for the Hamid family, which owned it and many local movie theaters.
+I married Vene Cipriotti, my beloved girl friend from Temple, from where she had just graduated, even though I hadn’t yet.
+We had met when performing in plays, although she was a journalism major with ambitions of being a writer.
+Given that she had considerable typing skills already she found a job as a secretary working at the Steel Pier for the Hamid family, which owned it and many local movie theaters.
 She started writing their advertising copy.
 Which I would then read on the air.

 Of course, the music would have to be livelier and less soothing than overnight’s.
-I also had to come up with charming, brief chatter, sounding friendly, not serious, instead of more-laid back as the source of gentle companionship in the deep night.
-Add some Bob Newhart, Stan Freberg and Andy Griffith comedy LPs.
-I also found ways to do little comedy bits with my trick voices also using sound effect records.
-And had fun with recorded open-end interviews, voice-tracks where the celebrities’ answers were heard but we could read the scripted matching questions live as if we were the interviewers.
-Or, in my case, coming up with original questions rather than the intended ones.
-E.g. Boris Karloff: “I’ve been working like a demon on all sorts of parts.”
+I also had to come up with charming, brief chatter, sounding friendly, not serious, instead of more laid back as the source of gentle companionship in the deep night.
+Add some Bob Newhart, Stan Freberg, and Andy Griffith comedy LPs.
+I also found ways to do little comedy bits with my trick voices and using sound effect records and had fun with recorded open-end interviews, voice-tracks where the celebrities’ answers were heard but we could read the scripted matching questions live as if we were the interviewers.
+Or, in my case, coming up with original questions rather than the intended ones; e.g., Boris Karloff: “I’ve been working like a demon on all sorts of parts.”
 GS: “Boris, what have you been doing in your garage?”

 I missed hearing jazz, though.
 Oh, I had kept a few LPs I had solicited from record companies while at WFLN, but I wanted to share them with other people, not listen to them alone.
 I proposed to Howard a two-hour evening show at 10 o’clock.
 At no extra pay.
 He agreed to let me have one on Tuesdays.

 WOND didn’t have jazz records.
-There were some LPs which were considered pop music, such as those featuring by Louis Armstrong, Ella Fitzgerald or Sarah Vaughn singing, or Stan Kenton, Les Brown and Billy May leading their orchestras in dance band arrangements.
+There were some LPs that were considered pop music, such as those featuring Louis Armstrong, Ella Fitzgerald, or Sarah Vaughn singing, or Stan Kenton, Les Brown, and Billy May leading their orchestras in dance band arrangements.

-Among them too was something by a kid a couple of years younger than I, a singer named Johnny Mathis.
-Billed as “A New Sound in Popular Music” his debut was really a jazz record.
-It had arrangements by Gil Evans, The Modern Jazz Quartet’s John Lewis and Teo Macero who’d worked with Charles Mingus and Miles Davis.
-The bands featured Buck Clayton, Hank Jones, Art Farmer, Tony Scott*, Phil Woods and more great artists.
+Among them, too, was something by a kid a couple of years younger than I, a singer named Johnny Mathis.
+Billed as “A New Sound in Popular Music,” his debut was really a jazz record.
+It had arrangements by Gil Evans, the Modern Jazz Quartet’s John Lewis, and Teo Macero who’d worked with Charles Mingus and Miles Davis.
+The bands featured Buck Clayton, Hank Jones, Art Farmer, Tony Scott,* Phil Woods, and more great artists.
 What a range and what a talent Mathis had!
 He could have been a great jazz singer.
-But Columbia Records Mitch Miller has other plans for him.
+But Columbia Records’ Mitch Miller had other plans for him.

 Like that little man, I loved that music too.